Turn your passion for fitness into a rewarding career.

 - High School Diploma or GED

-Textbook: Howley, Edward T. and Thompson, Dixie L. 2017.
+Required textbook: Howley, Edward T. and Thompson, Dixie L. 2017.
 Fitness Professional’s Handbook.
 7th Edition.
 Publisher: Human Kinetics, Champaign, IL.
-Must be purchased by the student.
+The e-book costs $70 and the cost for the hard cover version is $110 plus $15.95 for shipping, and must be purchased by the student.
+Order either version here.

 To achieve the National Personal Fitness Trainer Certification:

-- All course requirements must be completed within 12 months of the original course start date
+- Course requirements must be completed within 12 months of the original course start date

-- The renewal period is based on the original course completion dates
+- The 2 year renewal period is based on the original course completion date.